-- 1. Performance- These vocal quintets have a basso continuo part which is often not utilized in contemporary performances, so these arrangements are totally complete musically.
-As a result, these works are designed to add to the performance repertoire of the low brass choir. - 2.
-Clef reading- These arrangements will hopefully also serve as advanced clef practice for trombonists playing the top three parts.
+- 1. Performance- These works are designed to add to the performance repertoire of the low brass choir. - 2.
+Clef reading- These arrangements will hopefully also serve as advanced clef practice for trombonists playing the top four parts.
 It is unfortunate that clef reading skills don't seem to be a priority for many contemporary trombone teachers, but the ability to transpose at sight remains a prerequisite for becoming an excellent professional musician.
 Please keep in mind that the first time one has to ask a conductor for a transposed part is likely the last time one will perform with that ensemble! - 3.
-Scoring- There is quite a bit of octave displacement to keep the individual parts within the comfortable range of the performing instruments and to establish the alto trombone as the highest voice.
-Vocal parts have also been altered to resemble instrumental parts without words. - 4.
+Scoring- There is quite a bit of octave displacement to keep the individual parts within the comfortable range of the performing instruments and to establish the alto trombone as the highest voice. - 4.
 Range- The basic range of these transcriptions is from high D to low G, to accommodate the use of a C tuba for the fifth part.
-These arrangements are also quite suitable for performance by a viola, two trombones, cello and string bass.
-This offers wonderful chamber music practice for the trombonists involved, especially if a sacbut is to be used for the second and third parts. - 5.
+These arrangements are also quite suitable for performance by two violas, two trombones, two celli and two string basses.
+This offers wonderful chamber music practice for the trombonists involved, especially if a sacbut is to be used for the second parts. - 5.
 Tempi- All tempi are suggestions, not requirements.
 They are based on three tenets of Baroque performance: - A, triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
 Dynamics- Only three dynamic levels are used in these arrangements (mf,mp,p) and they are also suggestions as well.
-If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead. - 7.
+If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead.
+In this collection, however, the original dynamic markings for "Sonata pian e forte" were kept intact. - 7.
 Breathing- There are no breath marks in these transcriptions; that is perhaps the most personal decision a brass player ever makes.
 There are, however, notes left out in extended passages that would be otherwise impossible to perform well, hopefully in the most appropriate locations.